Cobbleston/dotfiles/README.md

 # Dotfiles

-These are my dotfiles for the configuration I use on my laptop
+These are my dotfiles for the configuration I use on my laptop and my desktop computer

 For the same result you have to install endeavouros with all the base and useful package, with i3 but without the configuration that endeavouros team made at i3

 ## Packages
-`pacman -S code discord alacritty ueberzug`
+`pacman -S code discord alacritty ueberzug ranger`

 `yay -S code-marketplace spotify lightdm-webkit2-theme-arch`